Go Back

 Ingredients

-• 5-6 lbs Korean radish Looks for the ones with more green than white for sweeter taste
+• 5-6 lbs Korean radish (or 3 large Korean radishes) Looks for the ones with more green than white for sweeter taste

 Brining (no water needed)